 Although there are effective breath, blood, and urine tests that can reveal the presence and quantity of alcohol in a driver’s bloodstream, the situation is more complicated for marijuana.
 There is no equivalent breath test.
 Blood and urine tests exist, but they detect the presence of the marijuana’s compounds in the body up to five weeks after consumption.
 There is no way to use the results of a blood test for marijuana to determine the precise level of a driver’s impairment at a specific time.
 Thus, there is no marijuana-specific intoxication number that’s comparable to blood-alcohol concentration for a drunk driver.

 For that reason, the testimony of the law enforcement officers at the scene of the accident—along with the statements of any witnesses—will be crucial in determining the level of impairment of a drugged driver.

 Now, as a general rule there is little overlap between criminal proceedings and civil personal injury lawsuits in North Carolina.
 A traffic accident caused by an intoxicated driver may be a key exception to that rule.
-If you pursue a legal case against the stoned driver, your New Hanover County personal injury lawyer should be able to obtain relevant records about the case from the local prosecutor.
+If you pursue a legal case against the stoned driver, your Wilmington personal injury lawyer should be able to obtain relevant records about the case from the local prosecutor.

 Establishing that the impaired driver was indeed impaired by drugs goes a long way toward proving that he was legally liable for the Wilmington traffic accident in which you were injured.
 With the determination of liability comes the obligation for the driver—or his insurance company—to make things right by compensating all injured parties for their medical expenses, lost income, permanent disability, pain and suffering, and other losses.